mautrix/docs/bridges/general/docker-setup.md

     to write the config to disk.
 When preventing writing the config, make sure you don't leave any `generate` values in the config, as otherwise they'll be randomized on every startup and will cause unexpected behavior.
+  * When bypassing the startup script and using `--no-update`, the config file (and entire `/data` directory) can be read-only.
+Keep in mind that preventing the bridge writing means you sometimes have to manually update the config.
 * A `StatefulSet` is likely the best way to run the bridge, because only one container can be running at a time.
 Multiple containers even briefly are extremely unsupported and may cause your server to explode.